Updated: Aug 11

 Repeat this step a few times until you are satisfied with the result.
 This method will be effective only if there is hardly any wax left in the jar, and only for softer waxes.
 Otherwise, I suggest you use the hot water bath method described in my previous blog post.

 If you have a heat gun at home, it can help you do the trick.
+(I have bought a cheap one on Amazon).
 Wear oven mittens to protect your skin, hold the old candle jar in the protected hand and use the heat gun to liquefy the wax leftovers.
 Pour the liquefied wax onto a piece of baking/parchment paper.
 Make sure the parchment paper is horizontal and flat, as well as large enough, so that the liquid wax does not run off the paper.
 When there is no wax left, wipe off the warm candle jar with a paper towel.

 Tea warmer plate